Canon PowerShot SD1000 Review

 Maximum apertureF2.8–4.9

-AutofocusContrast Detect (sensor)Multi-are single face DetectionLive View
+AutofocusContrast Detect (sensor)Multi-area single face DetectionLive View

 Digital zoomYes (4 x)